chris-moreton/rival-chess-haskell/README.md

 1) generating chess moves from a given position
 2) making a move from a given position to return a new position

 In addition to the functions, which can be used on their own, the Main.hs app is gradually becoming a full-fledged UCI chess engine.
-It will play a legal game of chess on a UCI interface such as CuteChess or Arena, but it just selects any old move on its turn.
+It will play a legal game of chess on a UCI interface.
+Currently it only implements a basic negamax search with no pruning and no extensions, but it understands checkmates, stalemates and the various draw situations, so it will play a passable game of beginner chess at depth 3.

+Example of UCI usage:

+    position startpos
+    go depth 3
+    bestmove h2h4

+    position startpos moves e2e4 d7d5
+    go depth 3
+    bestmove e4e5

+    position fen 2q1q1q1/8/1K6/8/7p/6kP/8/8 w - - 22 72
+    go depth 3
+    bestmove b6a5

+    position fen 2q1q1q1/8/1K6/8/7p/6kP/8/8 w - - 22 72 moves b6a5
+    go depth 3
+    bestmove g8f8

+    position fen 2q1q1q1/8/1K6/8/7p/6kP/8/8 w - - 22 72 moves b6a5 g8f8
+    go depth 3
+    bestmove a5b6

+    position fen 2q1q1q1/8/1K6/8/7p/6kP/8/8 w - - 22 72 moves b6a5 g8f8 a5b6
+    go depth 3
+    bestmove f8c5

+    quit

 ### Get moves for a position (does not filter checks)